azure06/clips/README.md

 **Clips** is a free, open source hybrid clipboard application available for Windows and macOS.

-**Clips** powered by Google Drive synchronize your clipboard with multiple devices, and allows you to quickly search throw you clipboard history.
+**Clips** powered by Google Drive synchronize your clipboard with multiple devices, and allows you to quickly search throw your clipboard history.

 **Clips** is [MIT licensed](LICENSE).